Best Rated Fandeliers + How to Paint a Chandelier Ceiling Fan

 1. Home Gyms

-We installed our first fandelier in our home gym shed last fall to keep the air circulating during workouts and having the ability to retract this ceiling fan’s blades when not in use (to make ceiling space for the occasional pull-up or medicine ball toss).
+We installed our first bladeless ceiling fan in our home gym shed two years ago to keep the air circulating during workouts.
+Having the ability to retract this ceiling fan’s blades when not in use creates ceiling space for the occasional pull-up or medicine ball toss.

 We’ve been fans of fandeliers in the home gym ever since.